-Dr Dan Donner is a doctoral graduate from Griffith University on the Gold Coast (Australia) and Research Officer of Microsurgery, Imaging and Scientific Rigour.
-Dr Donner is also a member of the Menzies Health Institute of Queensland and Associate Member of the Endocrine Society and International Society for Heart Research.
-Most recently, Dr Donner completed his Postdoctoral Training in Cardiology Research Microsurgery at the Baker Heart and Diabetes Institute and saw his latest research on improving Scientific Rigour featured by the American Physiological Society.
+Dr Dan Donner is a doctoral graduate from Griffith University in Australia and Research Officer of Microsurgery, Imaging and Scientific Rigour.
+Dr Donner is also a Member of the European Cardiology Society, the Endocrine Society and the International Society for Heart Research (ISHR).
+Most recently, Dr Donner completed his Postdoctoral Training in Experimental Cardiology Research at the Baker Heart and Diabetes Institute and saw his recent research into improving scientific rigour featured by the American Physiological Society.

-Since 2016, Daniel has appeared on national and regional television and national radio for his expertise in discussions of masculinity, the hypocrisy of the modern "Alpha Male" and its subsequent lack of social utility and wasteful manifestations in body dysmorphia and steroid abuse.
-Dan is also a frequent speaker at international medical and scientific society conferences and is internationally recognised for his expertise in endocrine (hormone) and cardiovascular research.
+Since 2016, Daniel has appeared on national and regional television, in the Australian Newspaper and on national ABC radio for his expertise in discussions of heart disease, men's health and globalised solutions to growing demands for healthcare.
+He was awarded the Medical Science Alumni of the Year from Griffith University and the ISHR Early Career Investigator Prize in 2019.
+Dr Donner is also a frequent speaker at international medical and scientific society conferences and has been repeatedly recognised for his expertise in heart and hormone research.

 Dr Daniel Donner has been involved in a rapidly growing number of medical research projects, including 30+ preclinical cardiology studies currently being performed in collaborations across both academia and industry.
 He has presented his research at international conferences in major international cities including Dubai, Chicago, Melbourne, Brisbane and Sydney and is a member of numerous medico-scientific societies and communities.